Contributors from members of the Copper team

 Why?
 The average person receives 88 emails per day.

 With so many messages hitting inboxes, you need to do something special to stand out and engage your prospect.

 This email from Demandwell is an excellent sales pitch email example.

 But why does it work so well?

 Simply put, it’s digestible.
-Instead of sending a 1,000-word essay about the service he’s selling, he describes it in one paragraph.
-(The third one.)
+Instead of sending a 1,000-word essay about the service she’s selling, Summer describes it in two short lines (the first two lines).

-Who said that name-dropping wasn’t an effective way for sales teams to make more sales?
+But our favorite part is the offer of lunch or coffee, on her.
+Who said that free coffee wasn’t an effective way for sales teams to make more sales?